LunaXCBN/random_hitsounds/README.md

 hitsound4.wav
 hitsound5.wav
 ```
+Unless you want more than 5 sounds at the same time, you have no reason to touch anything in `scripts`</br>

-If you want to add more than 5 sounds, you have to edit the file in `scripts`</br>
+If you do want to add more than 5 sounds, you have to edit the file in `scripts`</br>
 There are instructions in the file, tho the process is pretty simple even without them.

 # Possible Issues